Aravind0510/cts_hackathon/README.md

 # MY Contribution

 ## Chat Interface
--Developed natural language input handling and prompt management.
+- Developed natural language input handling and prompt management.
--Created templates for efficient query generation and contextualization.
+- Created templates for efficient query generation and contextualization.

 ## Query Generation and Execution
--Implemented automatic SQL query generation and execution based on user input.
+- Implemented automatic SQL query generation and execution based on user input.

 ##Admin Panel with Dynamic Dashboard
--Developed the frontend interface for interaction and data visualization.
+- Developed the frontend interface for interaction and data visualization.
--Implemented backend logic for data retrieval and updates.
+- Implemented backend logic for data retrieval and updates.
--Ensured synchronization between the backend and database for real-time updates.
+- Ensured synchronization between the backend and database for real-time updates.